Hassanahmed1166/ref-to-bibtex/README.md

 ## 🧪 Example: Real vs. Fake References

-### ✅ Legitimate reference (all 4 from your test pass in v4)
+### ✅ Legitimate references

 ```
-[1] Hazim Shakhatreh, Ahmad H Sawalmeh, AlaAl-Fuqaha et al. Unmanned aerial
+[1] Hazim Shakhatreh, Ahmad H Sawalmeh, Ala Al-Fuqaha et al. Unmanned aerial
     vehicles (uavs): A survey on civil applications and key research challenges.
     IEEE access, 7:48572–48634, 2019.
 ```
 **Result:** `✔ 91% · via Crossref · strategy: raw reference string`

 ```
-[3] Abdulaziz A Alzubaidi.
-Systematic literature review for detecting intrusions
-    in unmanned aerial vehicles using machine and deep learning.
-IEEE Access, 2025.
+S. Akhtar and P. Scarf.
+Forecasting test cricket match outcomes in play.
+International Journal of Forecasting, 28(3):632–643, 2012.
 ```
-**Result:** `✔ 83% · via Semantic Scholar · strategy: title + author`
+**Result:** `✔ 88% · via Crossref · strategy: raw reference string`

 ### ❌ AI-hallucinated reference (correctly flagged)

 ```
 [X] John Smith, "Exploring the Role of Deep Learning in Enhancing Cybersecurity
     Frameworks: A Comprehensive Review," International Journal of Advanced
     Innovative Research, vol. 12, no. 4, pp. 1–15, 2023.
 ```
 **Result:** `✕ FAKE · Not found in any API · AI template: "Exploring the role of" · Predatory journal pattern`

+---

+## 🔒 Privacy

+- All processing runs **entirely in your browser**
+- References are only sent to: Crossref API, Semantic Scholar API, OpenAlex API (all public, free, no-auth scholarly databases)
+- The LLM structural check calls the Anthropic API (only for references not found in any database)
+- No data is stored, logged, or retained anywhere

+---

 ---